abelbriggs1/tm2pc-reveng/CONTRIBUTING.md

-# Contributing

-To contribute, you will need a copy of either Ghidra or Hex-Rays IDA.
-There are advantages and disadvantages to both.
+To contribute, you will need:

+- A copy of either Ghidra or Hex-Rays IDA.
+- A copy of Twisted Metal 2 PC

+## Tools

-The choice of tool is yours, as you should be able to produce similar results from both.
+The choice of reverse engineering tool is yours, as you should be able to produce similar results from both.

-## Ghidra
+### Ghidra

 [Ghidra](https://ghidra-sre.org/) is an open-source reverse engineering suite created by the United States National Security Agency (NSA) as an alternative to the popular, but